Inclusion and SEND

 (It is worth being mindful that the school site is on several different levels it might make it difficult to make provision for pupils with significant physical disabilities)

-At Bramcote College 18% of all students are known to have Special Educational Needs and/ or Disabilities (SEND).
-1% of all students have EHC Plans.
+At Bramcote College (13.2 ) % of all students are known to have Special Educational Needs and/ or Disabilities (SEND).
+6 students have an EHCP ( 10.6%) of all students are receiving SEND support.

 2. How does the school know if my child needs extra help and what should I do if I think my child may have special educational needs?